 Annually, the State of New Jersey enables approved technology and biotechnology businesses with New Jersey net operating tax losses the opportunity to sell these losses through the Technology Business Tax Certificate Program (the "NOL Program"), thereby providing cash to companies to help fund their operations.
-The Company determined it met the eligibility requirements of the NOL Program for 2018 and filed its application with the New Jersey Economic Development Authority (NJEDA) in June 2018.
+The Company determined it met the eligibility requirements of the NOL Program and filed its application with the New Jersey Economic Development Authority (NJEDA) in June 2018.
 In this application, the Company requested authorization of up to \$12.5 million in tax benefits from its cumulative New Jersey net operating losses to be eligible for sale.
-In September 2018, the NJEDA notified the Company that its application received approval under the NOL Program for 2018, and after receiving approval from the NJEDA to transfer \$11.1 million of tax benefits in December 2018, the Company successfully transferred these approved tax benefits which resulted in receipt of \$10.4 million in net cash proceeds to the Company at the end of 2018.
-The Company has approximately \$3.9 million in future tax benefits remaining under the NOL Program for future years and it expects to file an application under the NOL Program in June 2019.
+In September 2018, the NJEDA notified the Company that its application received approval to transfer \$11.1 million of tax benefits.
+In December 2018, the Company has approximately \$3.9 million in future tax benefits remaining under the NOL Program for future years subsequent to 2018.
+In June 2019, the Company filed an application under the NOL Program to transfer an additional \$2.0 million of tax benefits.

-With \$23.8 million in cash, investment securities and interest receivable at March 31, 2019 coupled with future sales of the Company's New Jersey NOL's, the Company believes it has sufficient capital resources to fund its operations into the fourth quarter of 2020.
+With \$21.8 million in cash, investment securities and interest receivable at June 30, 2019 coupled with potential future sales of the Company's New Jersey NOL's and, as more fully described in Note 11, the remaining availability under the Capitol on DemandTM with JonesTrading Institutional Services LLC and the common stock purchase agreement with Aspire Capital Fund LLC, the Company believes it has sufficient capital resources to fund its operations into the first quarter of 2021.
 The Company will be required to obtain additional funding to continue development of its current product candidates within the anticipated time periods, if at all, and to continue to fund operations.
-As more fully discussed in Note 11, the Company has approximately \$28.6 million available collectively for future sale of equity securities under a common stock purchase agreement with Aspire Capital Fund, LLC and a common stock sales agreement with JonesTrading Institutional Services LLC as of March 31, 2019.